Axial Loads

 Effective Axial Load

-In the presence of internal- and external- pressures, pip_i and pop_o , respectively, the effective axial load on the tubing is given by
+In the presence of internal- and external- pressures, pi and po , respectively, the effective axial load on the tubing is given by

 Effective Buoyed Weight and Casing Contact Load